 In a food processor mix the butter, salt, sugar and zest until combined.
 Add the flour and the eggs and briefly blitz until you have an even crumb.
 Tip the loose mixture onto a surface and knead for the minimal amount of time until it comes together as a firm dough.
 Cut in half and wrap in cling.

 Chill for a min of an hour.
-Roll the pastry out on a floured surface, cut out rounds with a cookie cutter and line greased pastry cases or pans with a non stick cooking spray.
+Roll the pastry out on a floured surface, cut out rounds with a cookie cutter and line greased pastry cases or pans with a non-stick cooking spray.

-Pre heat the oven to 180 C / 350 F.
+Preheat the oven to 180 C / 350 F.

-Roll out he pastry to around 4mm thick and cut rounds to fit your pan with a cookie cutter.
+Roll out the pastry to around 4mm thick and cut rounds to fit your pan with a cookie cutter.
 Spray your mince pie pan with non-stick cooking spray and place a round of pastry in each.

 Fill the pastry cases with a small dollop of pear fruit mince.
-Top with a cut out piece of pastry (I like to cut out star or bell shapes for this).
+Top with a cutout piece of pastry (I like to cut out star or bell shapes for this).
 Loosely cover and bake for 20 minutes until turning brown.